-In 2017, we drilled 29 (100% interest) condensate-rich natural gas development wells within our Wapiti Montney resource play.
-We did not participate in any other exploratory or development wells in 2017.
+In 2018, we drilled 25 (24.5 net) condensate-rich natural gas development wells within our Wapiti Montney resource play.

-In 2018, we expect to drill approximately 24 condensate-rich natural gas wells within our Wapiti Montney resource play.
+In 2019, we expect to drill approximately 25 to 28 condensate-rich natural gas wells within our Wapiti Montney resource play.
 See "Statement of Reserves Data and Other Oil and Natural Gas Information - Other Oil and Natural Gas Information - Principal Oil and Natural Gas Properties".